-Best Hikes in Norway: Why Hiking in Lysefjord Rocks?
+Best Hikes in Norway: Why Cliff Hiking in Lysefjord Rocks?

 Pipeaway blogger Ivan Kralj standing on the Kalleliklumpen boulder hovering over the cliff in Florli, Lysefjord, one of the best hikes in Norway, photo by Ivan Kralj

-Lysefjord – home to top hikes in Norway
+Lysefjord – home to the best hikes in Norway

 For the best hikes in Norway, head to Lysefjord, the home of extraordinary rock formations